All Episodes

 It's their way of spending even more money they don't have by making you pay for it.

-The people who are generating prosperity, the people who are generating the revenue or producing the wealth in this country, continue to be the targets, continue to be the uh the people with bullseye painted on them when the Democratic Party sees them.
+The people who are generating prosperity, the people who are generating the revenue or producing the wealth in this country, continue to be the targets, continue to be the people with bullseye painted on them when the Democratic Party sees them.

 They're driving up costs so they can increase the state tax.